-- Based on the reading, summarise the different reasons behind why so many Americans today are still resistant to wearing masks and taking their vaccines. - Lines 100-101: "The point...is to allow for a stand on personal rights by letting people make choices."
+- Based on the reading, summarise the different reasons behind why so many Americans today are still resistant to wearing masks and taking their vaccines. - Wagner writes that "[the point] is to allow for a stand on personal rights by letting people make choices." (lines 98-99).
 Do you agree with this statement?
 What constitutes a 'good' choice? - Professor Hieronymi shared that individuals as a whole have 'lost sight of the common good'.
-Do you agree with her assessment?
+Do you agree with her assessment? - In what ways has the pandemic exacerbated the divide between personal rights and collective responsibility? - Can the government's role in enforcing public health measures be justified in the context of individual freedoms or do you believe there are fundamental individual rights that are inalienable and sacrosanct?